Apanatshka/blog/content/lr-parsing-recursive-ascent.md

 Notice how rule 2 is now right-recursive instead of left-recursive.
 It's a nice symmetry how left-recursive rules give you trouble in LL, and right-recursive rules _could_ give you trouble in LR[^indirect-recursion].

+[^indirect-recursion]: _Indirect_ left recursion is even worse in LL.
+At least the direct version can still be dealt with by an automatic grammar rewrite algorithm.
+That's more or less what the node-reparenting trick mentioned at the end of the LL section does.
+Similarly, there are automatic grammar rewrites for direct right-recursion for LR, and indirect right recursion can be more problematic...

 {{ digraph(gz_file="parsing-and-all-that/simple-lr.gv", alt="An LR(0) automaton for the above grammar") }}

 <div class="parsetable">